 George Garrett Award Recipients

-Maria Mazziotti Gillan was awarded the 2014 George Garrett Award for Outstanding Community Service in Literature at our annual conference in Seattle.
-Visit our previous winners page to learn more about past recipients of the prize.
+John Balaban was awarded the 2017 George Garrett Award for Outstanding Community Service in Literature at our annual conference in Washington, DC.
+See our list of previous winners to learn more about the prize's past recipients.

 The award is named for George Garrett (1929-2008), who made exceptional contributions to his fellow writers as a teacher, mentor, editor, friend, board member, and good spirit.
 Garrett served for many years as the editor of Intro, an annual anthology of work by emerging writers; he served as one of the founding members of the AWP Board of Directors; he taught creative writing and literature for more than forty years; and he is the author of more than thirty books.
 As a writer, teacher, mentor, editor, or inspiration, Garrett helped many young writers who are now major contributors to contemporary letters.
 The award includes a $2,000 honorarium, in addition to travel, accommodations, and registration to attend AWP's annual conference, where the award is publicly announced and conferred.